arcus/education_modules/regular_expressions_intermediate/regular_expressions_intermediate.md

 mode: Textbook
 previous_sequential_module: regular_expressions_basics

-title: Regular Expressions: Intermediate Level
+title: Regular Expressions, Intermediate Level

 comment:  Grow in your ability to use regular expressions, or regex, for complex pattern matching.